Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Metric and simplicial trees, and graphs of groups

 A graph of finite groups $(\YY,G_*)$ is a {\em cuspidal ray} if $\YY$ is a simplicial ray such that the homomorphisms $G_{e_n}\to G_{o(e_n)}$ are surjective for its sequence of consecutive edges $(e_i)_{i\in\NN}$ oriented towards the unique end of $\YY$.
 By \cite{Paulin02}, a discrete group $\Ga'$ of $\Aut(\XX)$ (hence of $\Isom(|\XX|_1)$) is geometrically finite if and only if it is nonelementary and if the quotient graph of groups by $\Ga'$ of its minimal nonempty invariant subtree is the union of a finite graph of groups and a finite number of cuspidal rays attached to the finite graph at their finite endpoints.

-\brema If $\XX$ is a locally finite simplicial tree and if $\Ga'$ is a geometrically finite discrete group of $\Aut(\XX)$ such that the convex hull of its limit set $\C\Lambda\Ga'$ is a uniform tree, then $\Ga'$ is a lattice of $\C\Lambda\Ga'$. \erema
+\brema If $\XX$ is a locally finite simplicial tree and if $\Ga'$ is a geometrically finite discrete group of $\Aut(\XX)$ such that the convex hull of its limit set $\C\Lambda\Ga'$ is (the geometric realisation of) a uniform tree, then $\Ga'$ is a lattice of the simplicial tree $\C\Lambda\Ga'$. \erema

-\dem Since $\C\Lambda\Ga'$ is uniform, there is a uniform upper bound on the length of an edge path in $\C\Lambda\Ga'$ which injects in $\Ga'\bs\C\Lambda\Ga'$ such that the stabiliser of each edge of this edge path is equal to the stabilisers of both endpoints of this edge.
+\dem Since $\C\Lambda\Ga'$ is uniform, there is a uniform upper bound on the length of an edge path in $\C\Lambda\Ga'$ which injects in $\Ga'\bs\C\Lambda\Ga'$ and such that the stabiliser of each edge of this edge path is equal to the stabilisers of both endpoints of this edge.
 It is hence easy to see that the volume of each of the (finitely many) cuspidal rays in $\Ga'\dbs\C\Lambda\Ga'$ is finite, by a geometric series argument.
 Hence the volume of $\Ga'\dbs\C\Lambda\Ga'$ is finite. \cqfd

 Note that contrarily to the case of Riemannian manifolds, there are many more (tree) lattices than there are geometrically finite (tree) lattices, even in regular trees, see for instance \cite{BasLub01}.